 On MDM devices, FRP is disabled by default because Managed Google Play Accounts do not have classic Google accounts (so email address and password are not known).
 However, FRP can be enabled with the Policy Factory Reset Protection (FRP).
 In this How-To we show you how to enable FRP and define up to three Google accounts that can be used to unlock a device after a hard reset.

-- Select Control Panel→ Policies in the management console.
+- Select Administration→ Policies in the Administration Portal.
 Click on the plus sign to create a new policy.